ryanhenryhull/dragonflySDMs/questions.md

 most frequent combination is mtry=5, nodesize=5
 but is this an optimal middleground? should I take the most frequent of each individually?

+## false positives and negatives
+not sure I understand the code, and one is off.